ardalis/ardalis-com-gatsby/README.md

 To test the CMS locally, you'll need to run a production build of the site:

+SAS: Using npm install instead of yarn below
 ```
+$ npm install
 $ npm run build
 $ netlify dev # or ntl dev
 ```